DeadClap/tblrp-docs/penal.md

 2. A person who communicates that they will physically harm or kill another person’s close friends or relatives is guilty under this code section.
 3. Such communication can be not just verbal, but also in writing or transmitted through other media is guilty under this code section.

-\- Violations of Penal Code (1)01 are a misdemeanor with 60 seconds imprisonment.
+\- Violations of Penal Code (1)01 are a misdemeanor with 1 Month imprisonment.

 NOTE: Criminal Threats differs from assault in terms of the distance between the acts.
 Criminal Threats can occur across the street, while assault is up close, within reach of leading to battery